-This methodology is based on two cases "Replacement of Fossil Fuel by Palm Kernel Shell biomass in the production of Portland cement" NM0040, prepared by Lafarge Asia, and "Indocement's Sustainable cement Production Project" NM0048-rev, prepared by Indocement.
-For more information regarding the proposals and their consideration by the Executive Board please refer to cases NM0040 and NM0048-rev on http://cdm.unfccc.int/goto/MPappmeth.
+This methodology is based on the following submissions: "Replacement of Fossil Fuel by Palm Kernel Shell biomass in the production of Portland cement" NM0040, prepared by Lafarge Asia, and "Indocement's Sustainable cement Production Project" NM0048-rev, prepared by Indocement.

-This methodology also refers to the latest approved version of
+This methodology also refers to the latest approved version of:

-- the "Combined tool to identify the baseline scenario and demonstrate additionality"; - the "Tool to determine methane emissions avoided from dumping waste at a solid waste disposal site"; - the "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion"; - the "Tool to calculate project emissions from electricity consumption; - the baseline and monitoring methodology AM0042.
+- The "Combined tool to identify the baseline scenario and demonstrate additionality"; - The "Tool to determine methane emissions avoided from dumping waste at a solid waste disposal site"; - The "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion"; - The "Tool to calculate project emissions from electricity consumption; - The baseline and monitoring methodology AM0042.